Charter Communications, Inc. research snapshot

 Trend-following setup

-Watch for CHTR to reclaim and hold the $145 to $153 resistance area while upcoming results show moderating internet customer losses, stable residential ARPU, disciplined capex, and no deterioration in Cox transaction financing.
+Watch for CHTR to hold above the $133 to $137 moving-average support and to reclaim the $167 to $177 resistance area while upcoming results show moderating internet customer losses, stable residential ARPU, disciplined capex, and no deterioration in Cox transaction financing.

 Mean-reversion setup

-Do not treat a pullback as benign if broadband losses accelerate, mobile growth requires heavy subsidy, or management guides to higher capital spending or leverage.
+Do not treat a pullback as benign if broadband losses accelerate, mobile growth requires heavy subsidy, capex rises, or management guides to higher leverage or refinancing stress.

 Fundamental monitor

-Track residential internet customers, mobile line additions, video losses, monthly residential revenue per customer, Adjusted EBITDA, capex, free cash flow, debt, Cox closing conditions, and share repurchase pace.
+Track residential internet customers, mobile line additions, video losses, monthly residential revenue per customer, Adjusted EBITDA, capex, free cash flow, debt, Cox closing conditions, debt exchange activity, and share repurchase pace.

-Position sizing should reflect that CHTR is a leveraged connectivity stock, not a low-risk income substitute.
+Position sizing should reflect that CHTR is a highly leveraged connectivity stock with an Altman Z-Score of 0.67, not a low-risk income substitute.

 Investment research summary